ur-whitelab/hoomd-tf/sphinx-docs/source/building_the_graph.rst

 The model can then be loaded and trained as normal.
 Note that ``keras.models.Model.fit()`` is not currently supported.
-You must train using :py:class:`htf.tfcompute.tfcompute` as explained in the next section.
+You must train using :py:class:`tensorflowcompute.tfcompute` as explained in the next section.

 .. _complete_examples: